gitpitch/gitpitch/docs/meet-the-family.md

 ### About Me

 Hi, I'm David.
 The solo founder and developer of GitPitch.
-I've been flipping bits for over 30 years.
-Working on everything from Linux kernel device drivers, the Java platform at Sun Microsystems, to cardiac medical systems at startups, and big data analytics engines acquired by Microsoft.
+I've been flipping bits for work and pleasure for over 30 years.
 These days I spend my time crafting all things GitPitch.

 ### GitPitch Desktop